 Method

-Participants and procedure.
+Participants and procedure

 Data were collected in the same ED as in Study 1, from two sources: medical residents and care receivers.

 Medical residents.
 Eight residents working as part of the medical staff in the ED participated voulunterely in this study (Mage = 36.00 (SD = 3.63); five females).
 These residents were the total sample of active ED residents during our study.
 Four of these residents were native Hebrew speakers, the language of the majority group in Israel, and four were immigrants who spoke fluent Hebrew and Russion.
 On average, care receivers had contact with three participating residents during their time in the ED (SD = 1.22, range 1–6).